historical fiction

 The Ghosts of Godstow Abbey

-1,696 words · About an 8-minute read.
+About an 8-minute read or 14-minute listen.
 Lady Katherine Bulkeley grapples with a letter concerning the crown’s inquiry into her abbey, feeling the weight of change and uncertainty.
 In the chapel, she encounters the spirits of Henry and Rosamund, who share insights on legacy, authority, and love.

 Read more →